HL7/fhir-shorthand/input/pagecontent/reference.md

 **Example:**

-* Define a simplified version of an invariant found in US Core using FSH Invariant keywords only:
+* Define a simplified version of an invariant found in US Core (for FHIR R4) using FSH Invariant keywords only:

   ```
   Invariant:   us-core-6